 Don't laugh but this was the most common question I got when I posted on social media when I made these black cocoa cupcakes.

-But as soon as your mouth is clear of any cupcakes, there is no lingering stain that is true of black cupcakes or frosting made with food colouring.
+But as soon as your mouth is clear of any cupcakes, there is no lingering stain that is true of black cupcakes made with food colouring.
 Oh you know what I mean!

 *Does not print in Chrome browser; pls. print in Mozilla or Internet Explorer.